ritza-co/simpletechguides.com/comparisons/2025-vercel-vs-railway.md

 #### Deployment Speed and Workflow

 Railway matches Vercel's deployment simplicity with added flexibility.
-Builds complete in 1-4 minutes depending on dependencies.
+Builds complete in 1-4 minutes, depending on dependencies.

-Railway's Railpack automatically detects your stack and generates build configuration.
+Railway's Railpack automatically detects your stack and generates a build configuration.
 You choose between automatic deployments on every push or manual deployment triggers, giving you control over when code ships to production.

 #### CLI Tools and Local Development